 Someone else doesn't like how the frother expels a few drops of water before it releases steam - it's too messy.
 Hey, this is an espresso machine.
 That's what espresso machines do.
 The laws of physics apply to them as much as to everything else.

 But in spite of some reviews (with accompanying low scores) like this, the DeLonghi ESAM3300 scores impressively on Amazon.
-Over 4 out of 5 stars from over 800 reviews, to be nearly exact.
-Nearly three-quarters of reviewers give it four or five stars.
+Over 4 out of 5 stars from over 1,110 reviews, to be nearly exact.
+Over three-quarters of reviewers give it four or five stars.

 The DeLonghi ESAM3300 Magnifica Super-Automatic Espresso/Coffee Machine is a top quality product from a leading manufacturer.
 Luxury is what it promises and luxury is what it delivers.